-In case you didn’t know, the Rolex Batman is the blue and black GMT-Master II model, which gets its nickname from having the same colors as the Dark Night.
-The Rolex Coke, on the other hand, is the GMT-Master II with a black and red bezel.
-Both are beloved by Rolex collectors around the world and feature some of the world’s most beloved bezels.
+In case you somehow didn’t know, the Rolex Batman is the blue and black Rolex GMT-Master II model, which gets its nickname from having the same colors as the Dark Knight comic book character.
+On the other hand, the Rolex Coke is the GMT-Master II with a black and red bezel.
+Both are beloved by Rolex collectors around the world and offer a different take on the collection’s classic split-color design.

 Now, when it comes to comparing these two models, things can get a little tricky.
 The Rolex Batman GMT-Master II – the ref.
 126710BLNR – is still in production today.
 However, the Coke GMT-Master was produced from 1989 to 2007.
-So to put them head to head, we’re going to compare the new Rolex Batman GMT-Master II against the most recent iteration of the Coke, the reference 16710.
+So, to put them head to head, we’re going to compare the new Rolex Batman GMT-Master II against the most recent iteration of the Rolex Coke GMT-Master II, the reference 16710.

 The Rolex Batman GMT-Master II is an absolute icon and modern staple of the brand’s collection.
-In fact, it’s one of the most collectable watches on the planet with a waitlist that spans years and secondary market pieces holding great value.
+In fact, it’s one of the most collectible watches on the planet, with a waitlist that spans years and secondary market pieces holding great value.

-The original Rolex Batman was first introduced in 2013 – nearly 60-years after the original GMT-Master, and some 30-years after the first GMT-Master II was introduced with the quickest hour hand.
-At Baselworld 2019, Rolex launched an updated Batman GMT-Master II with a new movement, slightly redesigned case, and Jubilee bracelet.
+The original Rolex Batman was first introduced in 2013 with the ref.
+116710BLNR – nearly 60 years after the original GMT-Master, and some 30 years after the first GMT-Master II was introduced with the quickest hour hand.
+At Baselworld 2019, Rolex launched an updated Batman GMT-Master II, the reference 126710BLNR, with a new movement, slightly redesigned case, and Jubilee bracelet.
 Two years later, Rolex also added the option for an Oyster bracelet, giving collectors a choice between the sportier three-link Oyster bracelet or the more refined and dressy five-link Jubilee bracelet.

 Then there’s the bracelet.
 In 2019, Rolex officially unveiled the Batman GMT in an all-stainless version with a dressy, elegant Jubilee bracelet.
 Previously, it had only been sold on the sportier three-piece link Oyster bracelet.
 While die-hard Rolex enthusiasts were a little disappointed that they didn’t have the option for the original Oyster, they were eventually vindicated with the return of the Oyster bracelet Batman in 2021.
 Along with the new Cal.
-3285 movement, this beautiful upgrade has set this watch apart from the rest, pairing sporty stainless steel with handsome five-piece links.
+3285 movement, this beautiful upgrade has set this watch apart from the rest.

 The Coke GMT-Master II 16710 featured an aluminum bezel insert just like all other Rolex watches that pre-date the arrival of Cerachrom.
-In fact, it was one of the last GMT-Master II models to feature aluminum bezels before they were replaced by ceramic in the current generation of the GMT-Master II which first started to make an appearance in 2005.
+In fact, it was one of the last GMT-Master II models to feature aluminum bezels before they were replaced by ceramic in the current generation of the GMT-Master II, which first started to make an appearance in 2005.
 This makes this black and red bezel highly collectible today.
 The GMT-Master II ref.
 16710 also pre-dates the “Super” case and “Maxi” dial era, which included larger hour markers and hands, broader lugs, and a bigger crown guard.
 Similar to the modern Rolex Batman, the ref.
 16710 is also available on either a Jubilee or Oyster bracelet.